Emily Blackwell

-Emily Blackwell (October 8, 1826 – September 7, 1910) was the second woman to earn a medical degree at what is now Case Western Reserve University, after Nancy Talbot Clark.
+Emily Blackwell (October 8, 1826 – September 7, 1910) was an American physician and women's rights activist.
+She was the second woman to earn a medical degree at what is now Case Western Reserve University, after Nancy Talbot Clark.
+She made major advancements in the medical scene, assisting in the start of the New York Infirmary for Indigent Women and Children and creating the Women's Central Association of Relief.
+Blackwell, along with her sister Elizabeth, established the Women's Medical College in New York City.
+Shortly after, she helped form the London School of Medicine for Women.
 In 1993, she was inducted into the National Women's Hall of Fame.